 Any substance capable of burning, or any substance that will readily burn.

+Conservation Burn Kiln

+A specially manufactured, fireproof metal container used to convert woody materials into biochar.

 Cooking Fire

 A fire utilized for the cooking of food for human consumption.
 A cooking fire shall be no larger than the cooking grill, no longer nor wider than the roasting spit, or larger in dimension than the cooking pit.